GrandComicsDatabase/gcd-django/README.md

 ## Reporting or Examining Bugs

-Bugs and feature requests are currently recorded in GitHub's issue tracking system.
-We previously used an instance of Bugzilla but all bugs/requests from that system have been moved to GitHub.
+Bugs and feature requests are recorded in GitHub's issue tracking system.

 If you are unfamiliar with the code, please contact the [gcd-tech](https://groups.google.com/group/gcd-tech/) list before starting